 Under her pen name pwlong, she has written Cuba Is A State of Mind, Micronesia The Good Life, and her debut adult fiction novel, The Womb Rebellion, 2017.
 She is also the author of the forthcoming Reflective Discipline: Reducing Racial Disparity in Referrals and Suspensions.

-Martha R. Bireda is the author of the soon to be released, A Time For Change: How White Supremacy Culture Hurts All Americans, published by Rowman and Littlefield.
+Martha R. Bireda is the author of A Time For Change: How White Supremacy Culture Hurts All Americans, published by Rowman and Littlefield.